Professional course Information and Digital Literacy

 How to apply

+This course is planned to run again in 2025.
+Please complete our online enquiry form below to be notified once these details are made available.
 As this module carries university accreditation, please note that once you have submitted your booking form, you will be required to provide the following supporting information for the Tutor to be able to review and formally accept your application as required by the university:

 • An up-to-date copy of your Curriculum Vitae (including contact details of a work or academic reference)